Modern Food Processing & Gut Chemistry

 Modern Food Processing and Gut Health is the pillar article for this cluster.
 Read that first, then use the supporting articles below.

-How additives, texture engineering and packaging residues may affect gut biology.
+How additives, texture engineering, packaging residues and ultra-processed food exposure may affect gut biology.

-What survives digestion and how fermented foods may support the microbiome.
+What survives digestion, what microbes produce, and how fermented foods may support the microbiome.

 How cooled carbs, legumes, grains and other resistant starch sources feed gut bacteria and support short-chain fatty acid production.